stdevPavelmc/mailad/tests/README.md

 cp mailad.conf .mailad.test
 ```

 ## How to test it

 0. Clone the repository or copy over the mailad folder from the server to the PC you will use for testing
 0. Create a file named `.mailadmin.auth` with the mail administrator password (see the previous section)
-0. Create a local copy of the config used in the server in a test point (see the previous section regarding the `.mailad.test file`)
+0. Create a local copy of the config used in the server in a test point (see the previous section regarding the `.mailad.test` file)
 0. Install test dependencies with `make test-deps`
-0. Setup the test env with the command `make test-setup` this will prepare the tests and configs
+0. Setup the test env with the command `make test-setup` this will prepare the tests and configs (remember the `.mailad.test` file?)
 0. Run the tests with `make test`

 Developers my take a peek on the Makefile for targets like "test-reset" and others